AdobeDocs/commerce-webapi/src/pages/graphql/schema/orders/interfaces/credit-memo-item.md

 ---
-title: CreditMemoItemInterface attributes and implementations | Commerce Web APIs
+title: CreditMemoItemInterface attributes and implementations
 ---

 # CreditMemoItemInterface attributes and implementations